swiftlang/swift-testing/Documentation/ABI/EventStreamHandling.md

 [JSON.md](JSON.md).
-An instance of the Swift type `JSON.Record` represents an `<output-record>` value as defined in that file. `JSON.Record` itself is generic over some type conforming to `ABI.Version`; that type provides `JSON.Record` with the information it needs to correctly encode and decode the JSON event stream.
+An instance of the Swift type `JSON.Record` represents an `<output-record>` value as defined in that file. `JSON.Record` itself is generic over some type conforming to `ABI.Version`; that type provides `JSON.Record` with the information it needs to correctly encode and decode JSON objects.

 > [!NOTE]
 > If you are writing your tools using a language other than Swift, you can